suspect-devices/digithink/docs/rethinkeverything/k8s-Docker/makingdockerbehave.md

 # Background

-Where I work there are that use docker and hosts that are dedicated to hosting them.
+Where I work there are services that use docker and hosts that are dedicated to hosting them.
 Since docker makes everything easy often they get deployed by developers as they see fit.
 As the support team responsible for keeping those applications and the systems they run on we find ourselves scrambling to figure out where things are and how to fix them in a timely manner.
-There are some rules that will help make these issues less of an issue.
+There are some rules that will help make these issues less painful.

 ## Deployments as code